QuirkyCort/tutorials/courses/120 IoTy/20 Basics GPIO/10 GPIO Pins.md

 Most of the pins on the ESP32 can be used for inputs and outputs.
 Exceptions are labelled above and described below.

+For other varients of the ESP32, refer to the [Pinouts page](100-Pinout.html).

 | Label | Description |
 | --- | --- |
 | VIN | You can power the ESP32 by supplying 5V to 12V to this pin.
 If connected to USB, this pin will output 5V. |